ohtsukalab/Weather-Control-by-InitCond/README.md

 ## License
 MIT

+## Contribution
+This repository is developed by Toshiyuki Ohtsuka, Graduate School of Informatics, Kyoto University.

-## Copyright
+## Acknowledgment
-Toshiyuki Ohtsuka, 2024
+This work was supported by JST Moonshot R\&D Program Grant Number JPMJMS2389-1-1.